azraimahadan/Face-Analysis-for-Customer-Segmentation/README.md

 - **OpenCV**: Handles video capture and face detection in real-time.
 - **Haar Cascades**: Utilizes pre-trained cascades for face detection.

+- Do create a specifc environment for this application

 ## Installation

 1. **Clone the repository:**